 You can start by talking to the administrator of your loved one’s nursing home to see if there is a reasonable cause for short-term understaffing.
 If it seems to be a chronic issue, consider moving your loved one to another facility, and contact the California Department of Public Health, Licensing and Certification Division, to file a complaint.
 You might also be able to take civil action against the nursing home if your loved one was injured as a result of understaffing.

-Call Siegel Law at 562-645-4145 to discuss your case and talk about your options.
-Our attorney specializes in elder issues.
+Call Siegel Law at (562) 645-4145 to discuss your case with an Orange County understaffed nursing home lawyer.
+Our elder abuse attorney specializes in elder issues.
 We offer a free consultation, and we’ve dealt with understaffing cases many times before and know what to do.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.